-Historically, the only circuit boards going through a conformal coating process were for mission-critical applications, like aerospace.
-The trend toward greater and greater electronic miniaturization and wearable electronics (PCB + electricity + sweat = problems) has led to a higher demand for the protection and reliability offered by conformal coating.
+Historically, the only circuit boards going through a conformal coating process were those intended for use in mission-critical applications, like aerospace.
+Increased popularity surrounding electronic miniaturization and wearable electronics has led to a higher demand for the protection and reliability offered by conformal coating (PCB + electricity + sweat = problems).

 Conformal coating is a specially engineered polymeric film-forming product that protects circuit boards, components, and other electronic devices from harmful environmental conditions like moisture, thermal shock, static, vibration, and contamination.
 These coatings ‘conform’ to the irregular landscape of the PCB providing increased dielectric resistance, operational integrity, and reliability.